CHN Logo CHN Banner

 Establishing Your Private School

-The Private School Affidavit may be completed online at the California Department of Education website beginning on October 1st of every year.
+The Private School Affidavit may be filed online at the California Department of Education website from October 1st to October 15th of every year.
+Schools that are created after the filing period should file at the time the school is established.

 How the Private School Affidavit Works